citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 He then did careful tests and calculations to figure out which sample rate each enum value stood for.
 With this, Rhythm Heaven Megamix now sounds correct even in HLE.
 (However, the game still has desync issues and is not really playable right now.)

+### Audio synchronization fixes by [xperia64](https://github.com/xperia64) and [wwylele](https://github.com/wwylele)

+Citra's audio backends were created to be 'good enough' for most games, and weren't really tested for perfect timing accuracy against real hardware.
+This turned out to be a problem in rhythm games, which required a perfect match between the audio and the graphics to be playable. [xperia64](https://github.com/xperia64) discovered this issue when playing Project Mirai 2.
+It was rather worrying, as both HLE and LLE backends were off - but in a different way.
+The HLE backend would rush ahead, while the LLE backend would fall behind the gameplay.

+[xperia64](https://github.com/xperia64) looked into the bug, and he turned out to find many hidden inaccuracies in Citra's timing system!

+#### Adjust audio_frame_ticks ([#5266](https://github.com/citra-emu/citra/pull/5266)) by [xperia64](https://github.com/xperia64)

+In the HLE backend, there was a constant which tells how many CPU cycles an audio frame takes.
+Previously, we used a hardware-measured value, but apparently this measurement wasn't really as precise as we hoped it would be. [xperia64](https://github.com/xperia64) replaced it with a calculated, theoretical value.
+This new value reduced the desync in Project Mirai 2 in the HLE backend to about negligible.
+He later further checked the change with rough hardware tests, and it indeed matched the hardware behavior better.

+#### Update FPS to roughly match the actual 3DS rate ([#5273](https://github.com/citra-emu/citra/pull/5273)) by [xperia64](https://github.com/xperia64)

+While Project Mirai 2 was fixed, other games like Rhythm Heaven still had issues. [xperia64](https://github.com/xperia64) was looking around in the code when he came across this line, which had been present for more than 3 years:

+{{< figure src="/images/entry/citra-progress-report-2020-q2/audio_desync_fps_line.png"
+    title="...
+Wait, what?" >}}

+This meant that Citra's screen refresh rate was hardcoded to exactly 60Hz!
+This definitely isn't true on a real 3DS, where the LCD refresh rate is known to be somewhere around 59.83Hz.
+With help from profi200, [xperia64](https://github.com/xperia64) was able to take accurate measurements and fixed this long-standing mistake.
+This turned out to resolve most of the remaining audio timing issues in HLE.

+#### Update teakra, adjust TeakraSlice for new audio frame period ([#5402](https://github.com/citra-emu/citra/pull/5402)) by [wwylele](https://github.com/wwylele) and [xperia64](https://github.com/xperia64)

+Now that HLE was fixed, it was time to look into LLE as well.
+In fact, before the audio desync got attention, [wwylele](https://github.com/wwylele), author of [teakra](https://github.com/wwylele/teakra), had already found a problem in his code.
+A value called `transmit period` was previously wrongly assumed to be 4100, while it should have been 4096 instead.
+However, while this fix did correct the overall audio sync, it dropped frames from time to time, resulting in large discontinuities in the audio.

+It took a while for us to realize that this new issue wasn't caused by [teakra](https://github.com/wwylele/teakra), but rather by Citra itself.
+When Citra calls into [teakra](https://github.com/wwylele/teakra), we need to feed it with a `slice length` value.
+This is the count of cycles [teakra](https://github.com/wwylele/teakra) would run at a time.
+When chosen inappropriately, the slice could end while audio was still being processed, resulting in the cut-offs observed.

+Since this value is in fact sort of arbitrary and can't really be calculated, [xperia64](https://github.com/xperia64) had to figure out a proper value with trial and error.
+He found that multiples of the `transmit period` mentioned above appeared to prevent the drop outs, and eventually chose `16384`.
+This, combined with the `transmit period` update, resulted in a proper fix for audio synchronization in the LLE backend.

 ## Graphics

 ### Suppress mipmap for cube ([#4822](https://github.com/citra-emu/citra/pull/4822)) by [wwylele](https://github.com/wwylele)